Skip to content

 Important for: Eye health, cell division, growth process, reproduction

-Deficiency symptoms: including impaired vision, night blindness, impaired reproductive function, impaired sense of taste and smell
+Deficiency symptoms: Impaired vision, night blindness, impaired reproductive function, impaired sense of taste and smell, etc.

-Food: Liver, eggs, dairy products (vitamin A), red, orange and yellow fruit and vegetables (beta-carotene)
+Food: Liver, eggs, dairy products (vitamin A), red, orange and yellow fruits and vegetables (beta-carotene)

-HOW CAN YOU get the best possible supply of vitamin A?
+HOW CAN I get the best possible supply of vitamin A?

-Vitamin A comprises a group of essential, fat-soluble vitamins, also known as retinols.
-These are from Beta-carotenewhich is also known as provitamin A. Beta-carotene is a secondary plant substance and antioxidant that the body uses as needed to Vitamin A synthesis can be used.
-In principle, the requirement can therefore be met directly via the vitamin itself or indirectly via beta-carotene.
+Vitamin A comprises a group of essential fat-soluble vitamins, also known as retinols.
+These are from Beta-carotenewhich is also known as provitamin A. Beta-carotene is a secondary plant substance and antioxidant, which the body uses as needed for the Vitamin A synthesis can use.
+Basically, the need can therefore be covered directly via the vitamin itself or indirectly via beta-carotene.

 The Bioavailability of vitamin A is up to 75 percent, that of beta-carotene is subject to strong fluctuations and is 2-30 percent depending on how it is present in the cellular compound of the plant.
-The following in particular have a positive influence on the bioavailability of beta-carotene mechanical processesthat open up the cellular dressing.
-This includes chopping, pureeing and sufficient chewing.
-Gentle cooking and a Combination with high quality fats can be used to increase the bioavailability of beta-carotene.
+A positive influence on the bioavailability of beta-carotene have especially mechanical processes, which open the cellular association.
+These include mincing, pureeing and sufficient chewing.
+Through gentle cooking and a Combination with high quality fats is a good way to increase the bioavailability of beta-carotene.

 How much vitamin A does the body need?